California: Sports

-California has nineteen major professional sports league franchises, far more than any other state.
-The San Francisco Bay Area has six major league teams spread in its three major cities: San Francisco, San Jose, and Oakland, while the Greater Los Angeles Area is home to ten major league franchises.
-San Diego and Sacramento each have one major league team.
-The NFL Super Bowl has been hosted in California 12 times at five different stadiums: Los Angeles Memorial Coliseum, the Rose Bowl, Stanford Stadium, Levi's Stadium, and San Diego's Qualcomm Stadium.
-A thirteenth, Super Bowl LVI, was held at Sofi Stadium in Inglewood on February 13, 2022.
+California has 18 major professional sports league franchises, far more than any other state.
+The San Francisco Bay Area has five major league teams, while the Greater Los Angeles Area is home to ten.
+San Diego has two major league teams and Sacramento has one.
+The NFL Super Bowl has been hosted in California 12 times at five different stadiums: Los Angeles Memorial Coliseum, the Rose Bowl, Stanford Stadium, Levi's Stadium, and San Diego Stadium.
+A thirteenth, Super Bowl LVI, was held at SoFi Stadium in Inglewood on February 13, 2022.

 California has long had many respected collegiate sports programs.
 California is home to the oldest college bowl game, the annual Rose Bowl, among others.